-Libraries are operating under a few challenges in terms of building an eBook collection:
+Libraries are operating under a few challenges in terms of building a digital collection:

 Some publishers will not release digital versions of their books to readers at the same time as the print edition.
-Some major publishers are not currently selling eBooks to public libraries.
-Library associations are working with publishers to work out a process to acquire eBooks where publishers, libraries and readers all benefit.
+Some major publishers are not currently selling digital books to public libraries.
+Library associations are working with publishers to work out a process to acquire digital books where publishers, libraries and readers all benefit.

-eBooks are still a relatively new format, and there is minimal extra funding for this new format.
-This means we have to reallocate funds within our acquisitions budget for eBooks.
-Although we are seeing large increases in eBook usage, it’s still a relatively small percentage of our total circulation, so we’re trying to find the right balance between traditional and new formats.
+eBooks and eAudiobooks are still relatively new formats, and there is minimal extra funding for these new formats.
+This means we have to reallocate funds within our acquisitions budget for digital books.
+Although we are seeing large increases in usage, it is still a relatively small percentage of our total circulation, so we are trying to find the right balance between traditional and new formats.

-You can read more about the challenges that libraries face with regards to purchasing eBooks from the following link, http://www.fairpricingforlibraries.org
+You can read more about the challenges that libraries face with regards to purchasing digital books from the following link, https://econtentforlibraries.org.

 There are a few options: